Cheap uplights, a banner corrected with Sharpie, and a rented DJ. Peak Orangeside High.

 He chuckled.
 “How are you?”

-She caught the shift.
 “You don’t sound thrilled.”

 “I sound employed.”